daiki-matsuoka-0802/daiki-matsuoka-0802.github.io/_pages/about.md

 More concretely, my research focuses on the following topics.

 - **Type-theoretical semantics**
-  - Type theory, a formal system developed in computer science, serves as a powerful tool for analyzing meanings.
+  - Type theory, a formal system developed in computer science, serves as a powerful tool for analyzing meanings (see my slides [here](https://speakerdeck.com/daikimatsuoka/type-theory-as-a-formal-basis-of-natural-language-semantics?slide=49) for details).
 - **Categorial grammar**
-  - In this framework, syntactic structures are build together with meaning representations, providing a computationally plausible model of meaning composition.
+  - In this framework, syntactic structures are built together with meaning representations, providing a computationally plausible model of meaning composition.

 I am currently a member of [Yanaka Lab](https://ylab.mystrikingly.com) at the University of Tokyo.